- 1. Game Recorder+

 - Full-screen or custom capture recording modes available.

-- Advanced quality control settings for adjusting FPS and capture resolution.
+- There are advanced quality control settings for adjusting FPS and capture resolution.

 - Easy one-click recording function (optional hotkey record/pause/stop key).

-- Recording timer settings to set up recording to start and end automatically.
+- There are recording timer settings to set up recording to start and end automatically.

 - Edit videos with trimming, cropping, merging, adding subtitles, and more.